 First Stop Johannesburg

-First stop Johannesburg, South Africa entry into the country, we would definitely recommend you explore this interesting city ONLY through a tour and if possible, use a private tour guide.
+Johannesburg, South Africa’s entry into the country, we would definitely recommend you explore this interesting city ONLY through a tour and if possible, use a private tour guide.
 We took this option and were delighted we did.

 It meant we could tailor the day to our personal interests, spending extra time in places we found super interesting and moving on from others a little quicker.

 We decided only to have a short stopover in this city, a decision due to a few factors.

-When we mentioned our first stop Johannesburg to people during our planning stages, many told us to simple use it as a hub to the rest of the country, that there wasn’t much to see.
+When we mentioned our first stop to be Johannesburg to people during our planning stages, many told us to simple use it as a hub to the rest of the country, that there wasn’t much to see.
 We were also aware of the safest aspect of visiting a city that has seen so much turmoil, but knew we wanted to check it out for ourselves.

 We made sure we had at least one full day here, as well as a few hours on the day of our arrival.